The very first video walkie talkie for desktop.

 Every face-to-face talk is preceded by a brief wave or tap on the shoulder.
 Clicking on an emoji sends an instant "emote" to your colleague.
 We were thrilled to see how users adopted these emotes for their own purposes, such as getting attention and sending affirmatives / negatives.

 My desktop is on the left.
 To communicate with Michelle, I simply hold down on her bubble and start talking.
-My video feed will instantly appear in the corner of her screen.
+My video feed then instantly appears in the corner of her screen.
 (The hold feature is there to prevent unintended activations—once connected, I am free to let go.)

 To reply, Michelle just clicks on my video.
 Notice her privacy is not affected unless she opts in.